flowr-analysis/flowr/wiki/Linter.md

-_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-08-29, 18:14:15 UTC (v2.15.8, R v4.6.1), please do not edit directly._
+_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-09-05, 12:44:29 UTC (v2.15.8, R v4.6.1), do not edit directly._

 This page describes the flowR linter, which is a tool that utilizes flowR's dataflow analysis to find common issues in R scripts.
 The linter can currently be used through the linter [query](https://github.com/flowr-analysis/flowr/wiki/Query-API).
 Some rules also draw on the [signature database](https://github.com/flowr-analysis/flowr/wiki/Signature-Database).